 Experimental Setup

 Microbubbles were electrolytically generated (Fig. 4) in 1X PBS under LabVIEW control over 1-4 A for 5-25 s at the BNC and consistently exited into the measurement channel.
 During current injection, multiplexed impedance measurements were taken (Fig. 6) with a precision LCR meter (Agilent E4980A).
 Bubble size was quantified optically and with EI measurement.
-Electrochemical impedance spectroscopy yielded 10 kHz as the optimum frequency (minimum system phase) for maximizing the solution resistance component of the impedance response (Fig. 7).
+Electrochemical impedance spectroscopy (EIS) yielded 10 kHz as the optimum frequency (minimum system phase) for maximizing the solution resistance component of the impedance response (Fig. 7).
 Hydrostatic pressure measurement used a calibrated pressure source attached to a custom test fixture housing the BPT.
 A B was generated at 0 mmHg and subsequent pressure oscillations were tracked in real-time (Fig. 9).